sandialabs/spack-manager/docs/user_profiles/developers/developer_workflow.md

 This is covered in the [things developers need to know about Spack](https://psakievich.github.io/spack-manager/user_profiles/developers/developer_spack_minimum.html) for those needing a refresher.

 The `-n` flag can be replaced with `-d` if we want to setup an environment in a different location than `$SPACK_MANAGER/environments` (see the help message above).
-The `quick_create_dev` command will execute all the stages in the table above including cloning the repos from github for the software.
+The `quick-create-dev` command will execute all the stages in the table above including cloning the repos from github for the software.
 These clones of the source code default to the environment directory you specified with the `-d` or `-n` flags.
 If we wish to work off specific branches then we can use `git add remote`, `git fetch` and `git checkout` to get the branches we want inside each of the clones before building.

-If you wish to pre-clone your repos you can simply create a directory, pre-clone the software you want to develop with names that match the package names and run your `quick_create_dev` inside the directory you created without either of the `-d` or `-n` flags.
+If you wish to pre-clone your repos you can simply create a directory, pre-clone the software you want to develop with names that match the package names and run your `quick-create-dev` inside the directory you created without either of the `-d` or `-n` flags.
 This is because the default behavior of the command is to create the environment files, and clone repos in the current working directory.